vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 Without denying therefore that in later times the system of śrāddhas may have degenerated, I think we can perceive that it sprang from a pure source, and, what for our present purpose is even more important, from an intelligible source.

 Let us now return to the passage in the Gr̥hya-sūtras of āśvalāyana, where we met for the first time with the name of śrāddha.[^313] It was the śrāddha to be given for the sake of the Departed, after his ashes had been collected in an urn and buried.
 This śrāddha is called ekoddishṭa,[^314] or, as we should say, personal.
 It was meant for one person only, not for the three ancestors, nor for all the ancestors.
 Its object was in fact to raise the departed to the rank of a Pitr̥, and this had to be achieved by śrāddha offerings continued during a whole year.
-This at least is the general, and, most likely, the original rule. āpastamba says that the śrāddha for a deceased relative should be performed every day during the year, and that after that a monthly śrāddha only should be performed or none at all, that is, no more personal śrāddha,[^315] because the departed shares henceforth in the regular Pārvaṇa-śrāddhas.[^316] śānkhāyana says the same,[^317] namely that the personal śrāddha lasts for a year, and that then "the Fourth" is dropped, _i.e._ the great-grandfather was dropped, the grandfather became the great-grandfather, the father the grandfather, while the lately Departed occupied the father's place among the three principal Pit_ris_.[^318] This was called the Sapi_nd_îkaraṇa, _i.e._ the elevating of the departed to the rank of an ancestor.
+This at least is the general, and, most likely, the original rule. āpastamba says that the śrāddha for a deceased relative should be performed every day during the year, and that after that a monthly śrāddha only should be performed or none at all, that is, no more personal śrāddha,[^315] because the departed shares henceforth in the regular Pārvaṇa-śrāddhas.[^316] śānkhāyana says the same,[^317] namely that the personal śrāddha lasts for a year, and that then "the Fourth" is dropped, _i.e._ the great-grandfather was dropped, the grandfather became the great-grandfather, the father the grandfather, while the lately Departed occupied the father's place among the three principal Pit_ris_.[^318] This was called the Sapinḍîkaraṇa, _i.e._ the elevating of the departed to the rank of an ancestor.

 [^318]: A pratyābdikam ekoddishṭam on the anniversary of the deceased is mentioned by Gobhilîya, l. c. p.
 1011.